MicrosoftDocs/minecraft-creator/creator/Documents/PackagingASkinPack.md

 - Pack name: `skinpack.[skins.json localization_name]=[name of pack]`
 - Skin names: `skin.[skins.json localization_name].[skins.json single skin localization_name]=[name of skin]`

-The below template uses the "localization keys" from the template `skin.json` to name the pack "Your Skin Pack Name Here" and to name the individual skins "Skin Name 1" through "Skin Name 5".
+The below template uses the "localization keys" from the template `skin.json` to name the pack "Your Skin Pack Name Here" and to name the individual skins "Skin Name 1-5".

 #### Template en_US.lang